-Historically, Palm Oil reached an all time high of 4298 in March of 2008.
-Palm Oil - data, forecasts, historical chart - was last updated on October of 2020.
+Historically, Palm Oil reached an all time high of 4513 in May of 2021.
+Palm Oil - data, forecasts, historical chart - was last updated on May of 2021.

-Palm Oil is expected to trade at 2523.84 MYR/MT by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate it to trade at 2168.07 in 12 months time.
+Palm Oil is expected to trade at 4300.51 MYR/MT by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate it to trade at 3694.30 in 12 months time.